parts of indian constitution

 Part XX- Amendment of the Constitution (Article 368)

-In this Article, it deals with the Power of the Parliament to amend the Constitution and the Procedure for it, which is a fundamental aspect of the parts of Indian Constitution.
-Understanding this provision is crucial for comprehending how the Constitution can evolve and adapt over time while maintaining its core principles.
+This Article deals with the Power of the Parliament to amend the Constitution and its Procedure, which is a fundamental aspect of the Indian Constitution.
+Understanding this provision is crucial for comprehending how the Constitution can evolve and adapt while maintaining its core principles.

 Part XXI- Temporary, Transitional, and Special Provinces (Article 369–392)

-• In this article, it deals with the temporary power of the parliament to make laws with respect to some matters in the State List and in the Concurrent List.
+• This article deals with the temporary power of the parliament to make laws concerning some matters in the State List and the Concurrent List.

-• Special provinces are there with respect to the states of Maharashtra, Gujrat, Nagaland, Assam, Manipur, Andra Pradesh, Sikkim, Mizoram, Arunachal Pradesh, and Goa.
+• Special provinces are there for the states of Maharashtra, Gujrat, Nagaland, Assam, Manipur, Andra Pradesh, Sikkim, Mizoram, Arunachal Pradesh, and Goa.

 • Some provisions are there for judges of the High Court, Comptroller and Auditor General of India, and Public Service Commissions.